scripting/feedlandBlogrollToolkit/readme.md

 ### Notes

-Copy whatever styles you need in your application from the demo app's styles.css file.
+Copy whatever styles you need in your application from the demo app's <a href="https://github.com/scripting/feedlandBlogrollToolkit/blob/main/styles.css">styles.css</a> file.

 This toolkit is MIT-licensed, and for now at least, the blogroll-specific code is <i>not</i> released as open source.